lukematheny/lukematheny.github.io/index.md

 ### Some things about me
 1. Materials Science is my undergraduate minor.
 2. I'm interested in everything to do with energy.
-I am president of the GT Energy Club and have done battery research in materials science.
+I am president of the GT Energy Club and have done battery research in materials science before.
 3. I love building electronic hardware.
 4. I grew up in Wake Forest, North Carolina.
+5.

 ### Some things I believe
 1. People should build things.